Native American languages

 Today, of course, Micmac people also use cars... and non-native people also use canoes.

 What was Micmac food like in the days before supermarkets?

 The Micmac tribe was semi-nomadic.
-That means they didn't do much farming and moved around
+That means they moved from place to place

-a lot as they collected food for their families.
+as they collected food for their families to eat.
 The Mikmaqs were good at fishing and hunting large game like caribou and moose.